openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 square GL_TEXTURE_2D texture.

-warning:ARB textures are not available in OpenGL ES.
+Warning: ARB textures are not available in OpenGL ES.
 \sa ofEnableArbTex()
 \sa allocate(const ofPixels& pix)

 Parameters:
 pix Reference to ofPixels instance. bUseARBExtension Set to true to use rectangular textures.